jackiefannn/automation-tools/README.md

 # Automation Tools Using Web Scraping
-This project is made to automate common tasks that need to be performed in companies (mainly e-commerce businesses).
+This project is made to automate common tasks that need to be performed by e-commerce companies.

 ## Tracking Orders
 This script will **scrape through package tracking sites and make requests to their APIs to track